AdobeDocs/experience-manager-65.en/help/forms/using/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 >[!NOTE]
 >
-> You can not apply multiple master pages to a Document of Record for an adaptive form Fragment.
+> You cannot apply multiple master pages to a Document of Record for an adaptive form Fragment.

 ## Key considerations when working with document of record {#key-considerations-when-working-with-document-of-record}